A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Control and Observer Design

 \section{Control and Observer Design}

 A multi-rotor UAV is an underactuated mechanical system.
 While there can be $n\in\{4,6,8,...\}$ rotors, only four degrees of freedom can be controlled in the classic configuration with co-planar rotors.
-To overcome the underactuation, as discussed below, the rotational dynamics are controlled to create a virtual control input for the translational dynamics.
+To overcome the under-actuation, as discussed below, the rotational dynamics are controlled to create a virtual control input for the translational dynamics.

-We begin by designing a trajectory tracking feedback linearizing controller for the rotational subsystem.
-The rotational trajectory is subsequently used to design a trajectory tracking controller for the translational subsystem in the presence of tracking errors in the rotational system.
-The controllers are designed under state feedback which requires the assumption that we not only have access to all states, but know the system disturbances exactly.
+We begin by designing a trajectory-tracking feedback linearizing controller for the rotational subsystem.
+The rotational trajectory is subsequently used to design a trajectory-tracking controller for the translational subsystem in the presence of tracking errors in the rotational system.
+The controllers are designed under state feedback which requires the assumption that we not only have access to all states but know the system disturbances exactly.
 This assumption is relaxed through the design of an EHGO to estimate states, disturbances, and the reference trajectory for use in output feedback control.